 This document describes how the Trust Board structured.
 Its work is described in our Scheme of Delegation document below.

-This document describes how the LGBs (local governing bodies) of our schools will be structured.
+This document describes how the LGCs (local governing committees) of our schools will be structured.
 Their work is described in our Scheme of Delegation document below.

 This document describes how the FARM (Finance, Audit and Risk Management Committee) will be structured.
 Its work is described in our Scheme of Delegation document below.